A quick view of the most influential metrics in Punta Gorda.

 Learn more about Punta Gorda

-Punta Gorda is centrally located between Sarasota and Fort Meyers, and it is also still in a comfortable driving distance to Tampa and Orlando.
+Punta Gorda is centrally located between Sarasota and Fort Meyers, and in addition, it is also still in a comfortable driving distance to Tampa and Orlando.
 Due to the proximity to the Charlotte Harbor and the extensive canal system, Punta Gorda has an abundance of waterfront properties.
 Especially Punta Gorda Isles and Burnt Store Isles offer many new and newer homes on the water with deep water/sailboat water canals leading out to the Gulf of Mexico.

 The History of Punta Gorda